-(Week 3 - Thursday) Literature Review - Any Topic (Individual): This assignment will demonstrate your individual ability to find and critically utilize existing research about a question or issue germane in public policy or public/nonprofit administration.
-The topic may be one of your choosing, but should be culturally relevant and timely - it may, or may not, be the same as your group research project.
+(Week 4) Literature Review - Any Topic (Individual): This assignment will demonstrate your individual ability to find and critically utilize existing research about a question or issue germane in public policy or public/nonprofit administration.
+The topic may be one of your choosing, but should be relevant and timely - it may, or may not, be the same as your group research project topic.
 Choose a minimum of three (3) peer-reviewed articles or papers on your topic, as well as a few non-peer-reviewed pieces, and write a literature review.

 A literature review is an account of what has been published on a topic by accredited scholars and researcher.
 Most often, it is part of the introduction to an essay, research report, or thesis.
 In writing the literature review, your purpose is to convey to your reader what knowledge and ideas have been established on a topic, and what their strengths and weaknesses are.
 As a piece of writing, the literature review must be defined by a guiding concept (e.g., your research objective, the problem or issue you are discussing or your argumentative thesis).
 It is not just a descriptive list of the material available, or a set of summaries.

-A literature review must do these things: a) be organized around and related directly to a thesis or research question you are developing; b) synthesize results into a summary of what is and is not known; c) identify areas of controversy in the literature; and, d) formulate questions that need further research.
-Your literature review should be no more than five (5) pages.
-There are helpful weblinks in Moodle.
-You can also find additional resources on the web..
+It must do these things: a) be organized around and related directly to a thesis or research question you are developing; b) synthesize results into a summary of what is and is not known; c) identify areas of controversy in the literature; and, d) formulate questions that need further research.
+Your literature review should be no more than 3-5 single-spaced pages.